kimruddock/pawelgrzybek.github.io/_posts/2016-03-29-manipulate-javascript-arrays-like-a-boss.md

 ## Reducing an array's values to a single value

 Lets say we would like to sum all of the values in an array. [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) comes in handy.
 This method is a bit more complicated, but at the same time much more powerful.
-Compared to `map()` and `filter()`, the callback function of `reduce()` can take one more argument - the initial value.
+Compared to `map()` and `filter()`, `reduce()` can take one more argument - the initial value - not only the callback function.
 The second argument is optional.
 Let's go back to our example and try to sum up all the values inside an array.
 Similarly to the previous examples, I will first show you a possible solution using a `for` loop, and then via the `reduce()` method.

 ```js
 var numbers = [2, 5, 8];